 Yvonne is a Chartered Accountant and specialist in improving access to finance for small businesses to address economic inequality.
 She is Chief Executive at NEL Fund Managers Limited, an MBA Advisory Board Member at Durham University Business School, and an Advisory and Decision Committee Member of the Mohammed Bin Rashid Innovation Fund.
 Yvonne is also Non-Executive Director of the Government UK Small Business Commissioner’s Office, and Trustee and Chair of the investment committee for the Millfield House Foundation, a charity that promotes social change with the aim of reducing poverty and inequality.

-Paul is a Dutch national who has lived and worked in East Africa, Asia, the US and has been a UK resident since 1993.
-A tropical agriculturist by training, he started his career as a volunteer working with smallholder farmers in Kenya and the Philippines and worked in international development for just over 40 years.
-After working as country representative in the Philippines and as Regional Manager for East Asia for Oxfam Great Britain, he was Vice President for Programs of Oxfam America in Boston for three years before joining Christian Aid in 2004 as International Director until his retirement in 2019.
-His previous Non-Executive roles include Vice Chair of Bond (the network of UK based development organisations) and member of Board and Executive Committee of the Geneva-based global ACT Alliance.
+Paul has lived and worked in the Netherlands, East Africa, Asia, the US, and the UK, and has been a UK resident since 1993.
+A tropical agriculturist by training, he carried out a volunteer role with smallholder farmers in Kenya and the Philippines and has now worked in international development for over 40 years.
+After working as Country Representative in the Philippines and as Regional Manager for East Asia, for Oxfam Great Britain, he was Vice President for Programs of Oxfam America in Boston for three years before joining Christian Aid in 2004 as International Director until his retirement in 2019.
+Paul’s previous Non-Executive roles include Vice Chair of Bond (the network of UK-based development organisations) and member of the Board and Executive Committee of the Geneva-based global ACT Alliance.

 Tim has been Finance Director at Shared Interest since 2009.
 He is a Chartered Accountant and Secretary who has worked with values based businesses for 25 years.
 He was previously Finance Director of Traidcraft for eight years and part-time Company Secretary of Producers Direct (formerly Cafédirect Producers' Foundation) for ten years until June 2019.
 Tim is also a Non Executive Director for Ecology Building Society.